Dan Howdle | May 3rd, 2022

 The provider came in fourth place in our last customer survey – a respectable result out of 20 popular providers.
 If you need to contact the Vodafone customer service team, you can call 191 for free using a Vodafone mobile or 0333 304 0191 from any other mobile or landline number (charges will apply).

 Overall, Vodafone offers affordable deals with perfectly adequate speeds, and is also now slowly rolling out ultrafast speeds comparable to those of Virgin Media, although they are not yet widely available.
-With the exception of Apple TV for those prepared to pay extra, the brand doesn’t offer a comprehensive TV service as standard, which may disappoint those customers that like the simplicity of getting their internet, home phone and TV deal from one provider.
+With the exception of Apple TV for those prepared to pay extra for a premium deal that includes a 3-month subscription, the brand doesn’t offer a comprehensive TV service as standard, which may disappoint those customers that like the simplicity of getting their internet, home phone and TV deal from one provider.

 Our experts are available from 9am-6pm Monday to Saturday